neharajput08/Global-EV-Tracker/README.md

 * `Plot 2 (Finland).png`: A line chart illustrating monthly Battery Electric Vehicle (BEV) sales from the top ten BEV manufacturers for Finland.
 This chart was part of the Plotly Dash dashboard.

-* `API.py`: This Python script was used to create a Flask API to populate country-specific pages on the company website through SquareSpace’s custom JavaScript feature.
+* `API.py`: This Python script was used to create a Flask API to populate country-specific pages on the company website via SquareSpace’s custom JavaScript feature.